ISIS claims deadly attack in Jordan

 Seven members of the security forces, two Jordanian civilians and a Canadian tourist were killed, the PSD said.
 Thirty-four people were wounded, including 15 members of the security forces, 17 Jordanian civilians and two foreign tourists.

-"Jordan is strong and is capable of eliminating terrorism," King Abdullah of Jordan told the National Policies council Monday, the official news agency reported.
+"Jordan is strong and is capable of eliminating terrorism," King Abdullah of Jordan told the National Policies Council on Monday, Petra reported.
 The King also visited some of the injured from Sunday's attack.

-Jordanian Interior Minister Salama Hammad said in a news conference Monday the attackers had more attacks planned.
+Jordanian Interior Minister Salama Hammad said in a news conference Monday the gunmen had more attacks planned.

 "In the light of the number of explosives and weapons found, the target wasn't just Karak," the interior minister said, according to local media.

 It all started with a report to the police from the gunmen's neighbor, who said he smelled gunpowder, Hammad said.
 As police investigated, a shootout began, killing one police officer as the gunmen fled from the nearby town of Qatranah to Karak, ending at the castle.